dlwh/epic/README.md

 ## Using Chalk

-As no dependency is being made for 1.1.3, you are welcome to try out 1.1.2 and check back later for a completely different library.
+As no dependency is being made for 1.1.3, you are welcome to try out 1.1.2 and check back later for a completely different library in the 1.2 series.

 In SBT: